Rain

 She turns to Niyta.

-“Yagrin’s daughter became trapped in her own mind, when she returned from a dreamschool.”
+“Yagrin’s daughter became trapped in her own mind, when she returned from a Dream School.”

 “I’m sorry, Yagrin,” says Niyta.